-This post was originally published on November 9th, 2016, and updated on October 17th, 2024.
+This post was originally published on November 9th, 2016, and updated on June 16,2026.

-In this blog post, we’ll discuss how to choose the right camera, how to position your construction security cameras, and how to install security cameras at your worksite for maximum efficiency, productivity, and security.
+In this blog post, we’ll cover how to choose the right camera, how to position your construction security cameras, and how to install security cameras at your worksite for maximum efficiency, productivity, and security.

 Choosing the Right Construction Camera

 Before you install security cameras, you need to rent or buy one.
-But, there are different types of security cameras used on jobsites.
-So, how do you choose the best one?
+But there are different types of security cameras used on jobsites, so how do you choose the best one?

 Think about your project needs and how your construction cameras will fit into different aspects such as construction site monitoring and project documentation.
 Make sure your device includes all of the camera features you’ll need to get the job done.
 These features may include: